iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 PyCon brings in.

-Perhaps a target of increasing the portion from the non-PyCon revenue even if the total amount of revenue are the same will make the PSF more resilient in the future againts [shocks like what COVID-19 brought to us](https://pyfound.blogspot.com/2020/03/psfs-projected-2020-financial-outcome.html).
+Perhaps a target of increasing the portion from the non-PyCon revenue even if the total amount of revenue are the same will make the PSF more resilient in the future against [shocks like what COVID-19 brought to us](https://pyfound.blogspot.com/2020/03/psfs-projected-2020-financial-outcome.html).

 Increasing the portion of non-PyCon revenue will require more understanding and